-NOTE: BOOST MODE performance is most effective when paired with an electronic expansion valve enabled indoor unit.
+NOTE: BOOST MODE is applicable only for AVZC2001AB or later revision.
+BOOST MODE performance is most effective when paired with an electronic expansion valve enabled indoor unit.

-NOTE: BOOST MODE is ON by default and is activated when the outdoor temperature reaches 105°F. BOOST MODE can be disabled and enabled and the activation temperature adjusted in BOOST TEMP menu using the following procedure:
+BOOST MODE is ON by default and is activated when the outdoor temperature reaches 105°F. BOOST MODE can be disabled and enabled and the activation temperature adjusted in the BOOST TEMP menu using the following procedure:

-1. On the HOME screen, select MENU.
+1. On the CTK04 HOME screen, select MENU.

-2. From the MENU screen, select COMFORTNETTM USER MENU.
+From the MENU screen, select COMFORTNET[TM] USER MENU.